Quantum Registers

 Warning

 ArrayReg constructor will not normalize the quantum state.
-If you need a normalized quantum state remember to use normalize!(register) on the register or normalize the input raw array with normalize or batched_normalize!.
+If you need a normalized quantum state remember to use normalize!(register) on the register.

 source